averaart/wplocaldb/README.md

 A simple shell script to search and replace domains in a Wordpress database

+## reason for making this
+* faster than search and replace in a text editor
+* saves a new file so your old dump remains the same
+* directly from the command line is awesome, for obvious reasons

 ## usage

 	sh ./wplocaldb.sh yourdumpfile.sql livedomain.nl domain.local